-Торіс Honeywell's Position References EU Green Deal Honeywell supports the EU Green Deal's ambitions to achieve carbon neutrality by 2050.
+Topic Honeywell's Position References EU Green Deal Honeywell supports the EU Green Deal's ambitions to achieve carbon neutrality by 2050.
 Honeywell understands the huge undertaking this commitment rests on, and supports public-private sector collaborations to finalize policy implementation to ultimately promote lowest-cost carbon reduction solutions in the EU.
-As the EU continues to define and implement policies within the Green Deal and Fit for 55 Packages, Honeywell supports careful consideration of topics such as: (a). technology readiness, (b) cost per EU Green Deal CO2e reduction, (c) timeline of required implementations, and (d) cost implications to the final consumer Infrastructure Investment and Jobs Act Honeywell supports the significant appropriations approved for use in sustainability technology/ IIJA CCUS activities via the Infrastructure Investment and Jobs Act.
+As the EU continues to define and implement policies within the Green Deal and Fit for 55 Packages, Honeywell supports careful consideration of topics such as: (a). technology readiness, (b) cost per CO2e reduction, (c) timeline of required implementations, and (d) cost implications to the final consumer.
+EU Green Deal Infrastructure Investment and Jobs Act Honeywell supports the significant appropriations approved for use in sustainability technology/ activities via the Infrastructure Investment and Jobs Act.
 Specifically, Honeywell supports provisions relating to advancement of carbon capture utilization and storage technology and those dedicated towards the establishment of regional clean hydrogen hubs (\$8B).
 Honeywell is actively participating in the implementation of this act as it pertains to green investment, and continues to collaborate with the DOE to support full realization of the Act's climate benefits.
-IIJA H2 Inflation Reduction Act Honeywell supports the appropriations approved for us in clean energy tax credits included in the 2022 Inflation Reduction Act.
+IIJA CCUS IIJA H2 Inflation Reduction Act Honeywell supports the clean energy tax credits included in the 2022 Inflation Reduction Act.
 Specifically, tax credits 45Q, 45V, and SAF-related production credits will support the accelerated growth of important new sectors in the U.S. energy economy.
-Additionally, Honeywell supports many of the air emissions and methane-related provisions in the Act, and hopes to collaborate with Federal and State Governments to ensure smooth implementation.
+Additionally, Honeywell supports many of the air emissions and methane-related provisions in the Act, and hopes to collaborate with our customers in the Oil and Gas industry as well as Federal and State Governments to ensure smooth implementation.
 White House IRA Guidebook Paris Agreement Honeywell supports the overall goals of the Paris Agreement adopted in December 2015 at COP21 to contain temperature rise over pre-industrial levels to well below 2°C. Global climate agreements founded on science and signed in the spirit of collaboration will provide standardized ground floor for multi-jurisdictional implementation, alleviating significant volatility and promoting security of green investment from the private sector.
-In addition, Honeywell has recently committed to develop a science-based reduction target through the Science Based Targets Initiative.
-Paris Agreement Overview COP and Glasgow Climate Pact of 2021 Honeywell attends COP to participate in the critical climate discussions.
-Honeywell supports the intent of the COP and the Glasgow Climate Pact.
-Glasgow Climate Pact
+Honeywell has pledged to achieve carbon neutrality in our facilities and operations by 2035.
+Honeywell has taken steps to significantly reduce our scope 3 emissions and has established a science-based target extending to Scope 3 emissions with SBTi.
+Paris Agreement Overview Conference of the Parties to the United Nations Framework Convention on Climate Change (COP) Honeywell attends COP to participate in the critical climate discussions.
+COP 28